 The RMT Firebox sends this packet through the RMT-to-Corp (Colo) tunnel.

 The Colo Firebox receives this traffic identified as part of the Corp-to-RMT (RMT) tunnel in its local configuration.
-The local network IP address in this tunnel route in the Colo configuration file is local to the Corp site, not the Colo site.
+The local network IP address in this tunnel route is local to the Corp site, not the Colo site.

 The RMT Firebox determines that the destination of the decrypted packet is available through the RMT-to-Corp (Corp) tunnel to the Corp gateway.